Terms of Service

 Availability and Acceptance of Assignments

 While we strive to meet the needs of the local community as completely as possible, requests for interpreters are not guarantees of service.
-Requests are processed in the order received and assigned based on the availability and expertise of interpreters.
+Requests are supplied based on the availability and expertise of interpreters.
+Whiptail reserves the right to decline service requests that present ethical conflicts or require skill sets, certifications, or expertise beyond the agency’s ability to provide.

 Hours and Rates

-Business hours are 8:00am-5:00pm, MST, Monday through Friday.
+Business hours are 9:00am-5:00pm, MT, Monday through Friday.
 Assignments falling outside business hours are billed at a higher rate.
-Assignments scheduled with less than 24-hour notice or falling on holidays are billed at a separate rate as well.
-See our rate sheet for details.
+Assignments scheduled with less than 24 hours’ notice or falling on holidays are also billed at a separate rate.
+See our Rate Sheet for details.
+A separate Rate Sheet applies for services in legal settings.

 Expected Duration

-The expected duration of the assignment plus 30 minutes, if greater than 2 hours total, will be billed for all assignments lasting longer than 1.5 hours from scheduled event start time.
 Expected duration should be estimated as accurately as possible by the requesting party.
-Services cannot be guaranteed to continue outside the scheduled time.
-However, if the interpreter is available and willing to continue the assignment, any extension may be charged at emergency rates.
+Services cannot be guaranteed to continue outside the requested time.
+However, if the interpreter is available and willing to continue the assignment, any extension may be charged at short-notice rates.

 Number of Interpreters